MarwaBS/high-pay-salary-predictor/README.md

 - Future work: add COLA normalization, sector‑specific cuts, and predictive modeling.

 See `reports/data_science_report.md` for a concise, analyst‑oriented narrative, methods, and next steps.

+## Data sources & attribution

+- U.S. Bureau of Labor Statistics (BLS): state-level Occupational Employment and Wage Statistics (OEWS).
+- U.S. Census Bureau: microdata used for demographics and education fields.

+Data are used for educational/analytical purposes.
+Please consult each provider’s terms for reuse and citation.

 ## Repository structure